 Welcome to Lakeland Community College's department of dental hygiene.

-The mission of the Lakeland Community College dental hygiene program is to educate, enrich, and empower dental hygiene students to graduate and assume caring roles, and responsibilities of a licensed dental hygienist.
+The mission of the Lakeland Community College dental hygiene program is to educate, enrich, and empower dental hygiene students to graduate and assume caring roles, and responsibilities as licensed dental hygienists in clinical and community settings.

 The department of dental hygiene is committed to developing oral healthcare professionals who are capable of critically thinking, solving problems and making responsible decisions in order to be an effective co-therapist with the dental team.